Our Services for Youth, Adults, & Families

 WE ARE HAPPY TO ANNOUNCE THAT WE ARE CURRENTLY ACCEPTING CLIENTS VIRTUALLY & IN-PERSON!

-We are now accepting Medicaid, Aetna, AmeriHealth, Highmark, Blue Cross Blue Shield, Optum, & United Health.
+We are now accepting Medicaid, Delaware Frist Health, AmeriHealth, Highmark, Blue Cross Blue Shield, Aetna, & others.
 If you don't see your insurance listed, contact us, we may be able to assist you.
 For those who qualify, we provide other payment options using our sliding scale.
 Please contact us for information.

 Sessions can take place in our Claymont office or online.
 Intake sessions are generally up to 90 minutes and sessions thereafter are approximately 45-60 minutes.
 Please note the insurances that we take listed above and our out-of-pocket fees listed below.
 Please feel free to contact us with questions or to set up an appointment.
 You may also take a few minutes to get to know our team.